Skip to main content

 Consistent communication closes the gap

-Families of English language learners are often the least connected to school communication systems — not because they are disengaged, but because the systems were not built for them.
+Families of English language learners are often the least connected to school communication systems. not because they are disengaged, but because the systems were not built for them.
 A clear, accessible, respectful ELL newsletter is one of the most direct ways to close that gap.
 Send it consistently, write it simply, and treat the family's home language and culture as the asset it is.

 Ready to send your first newsletter?

-40 newsletters per school year, free.
+3 newsletters free.
 No credit card.
 First one ready in under 5 minutes.

 Get started free